The tougher times are the more cheerful we become S Baldwin.

-Also contributed to Players International, Guardian as editor of Uta Lemper diaries.
-(Positive reviews received and support from Bob Geldof, Bitter Mirror, Bettina's work was praised by Bob Dylan) He has supported many Amnesty International Campaigns and been written up by Greenpeace.
-He researched culturally for the Evening Standard, as well as winning Millenium Fellowship, for constant contributions to plight of the homeless, teaching acting, writing, theatre skills, short films on self-expression.
-He has distributed food to Grenfell affected, young offenders institutions, mentally vulnerable in community, numbering up to about million meals.
+Also contributed to Players International, Guardian, also as editor of Uta Lemper diaries.
+(Positive reviews received and support from Bob Geldof, Bitter Mirror's Bettina whose work is hailed by Bob Dylan.)
+He has supported many Amnesty International Campaigns and been written up by Greenpeace.
+He researched culturally for the Evening Standard, as well as winning Millenium Fellowship, for constant contributions to plight of the homeless, teaching acting, writing, theatre skills, short film on self-expression.
+He distributes food to Grenfell affected, young offenders institutions, mentally vulnerable in community, numbering up to date about million meals.
 At Brighton Fringe he also read from Popescu's Good Tourist, charting ethical questions about travel, 'Another Sky' and 'A Country to Call Home', all of which Michael Palin and others support.
-Link continues to Berlin homeless plays, with support from many Arts and lcoal Council grants, Wolf Biermann's closest Wally Schmitt and endowed by the Academy of Arts Stories also published, winning top ranked on Shortbread Short Stories, also in NY and New England.
+Link continues to Berlin homeless plays, with support from many Arts and lcoal Council grants, Wolf Biermann's closest Wally Schmitt and endowed by the Academy of Arts/ Stories also published, winning top ranked on Shortbread Short Stories, also in NY and New England.
 Grassmarket work, applauded by Ewan McGregor as unique.
 Refugee protest to Calais, as well as Brighton and Edinburgh's Portobello Beach.
-Financed t also from Sabrina Guinness at YCTV, Ken Branagh "the work deserves every respect" and Susan Sarandon.
+Worked also financed from Sabrina Guinness at Youth Cable TV, Ken Branagh "the work deserves every respect" and Susan Sarandon.
 'Owltime' Reviewed by Edinburgh Festival: "ought to be part of the Offician Festival and taught on school syllabus", and "privilege to be" with Brighton Fringe.
+'Charlie has a unique gift for bringing the best out of people and inspires wonderful work.'
 Henrietta Garnett of Bloomsbury donated to campaigns for London work with Chelsea Theatre.
 Short film, Big Sister / Bafta performed short.
 Other work funded by Arts Council and supported by Susan Sarandon.
 Ken Campbell's assistant director on twenty-four hour by the same, 'The Warp' 2001.

 Wiseman also enjoys writing as part of Wingelion Collective in USA, under Trudi Lee Richards direction, friend and biographer of Mario Luis Cobos.
 Further performance pieces Hyde Park, and Berlin World March attended by more visitors than all Edinburgh Festival performances.

-Also teaches, ongoing mentoring YCTV and support from Henrietta Garnett, Kate Smurthwaite and Tim West OBE.
+Also teaches, ongoing mentoring Ladbroke Grove young, YCTV and support from Vanessa Redgrave, Henrietta Garnett, Kate Smurthwaite who records voice with Tim West OBE.

 Noble Peace folk giving charity for free, at Heart Foundation and in community.
 Also Tony Robinson, Sylvia and Jon Swinden and Rafa de la Rubia for World Without Wars and World Marchers.
 The Beginning of the End of Nuclear Weapons is a documentary Tony made about Nobel winner too, ICAN 2017 How can we wake London to take responsbility for nuclear?